TheRambotnic/kubuntu-scripts/README.md

 **HOW TO USE:** Place the above files in any folder, open the terminal inside of said folder and run the following command: `chmod a+x ./*`.
 After that, simply double click it and choose `Run in Terminal`.
 Otherwise, you can simply type `./<name-of-file>.sh` to run it inside the terminal.

 ## Keyboard Shortcuts
+`SUPER` in this case would be the Windows logo key.

 ### Custom
 * **Open System Monitor**